Coursal/Copycat-Twitter-Bot/README.md

 # Copycat Twitter Bot
-A twitter bot written in Python and using the tweepy API that- based on another account's tweets- generates its own random posts at random times and replies to every mention towards it.
+A twitter bot written in Python and using the tweepy API that- based on another account's tweets- generates its own random posts at random times.

 ## Preparations & Prerequisites
 * Owning a Twitter account (_duh_).